moorepants/dissertation/systemidentification.rst

 Results
 -------

+.. todo:: Let's assume that the rider model is all the same.
+But then explain the problems with it at the end.
+Put the factor plots in but don't worry about the objective comparisons to others.
+But say that it can be done.

 I computed the optimal five gains and neuromuscular frequency\ [#neurodamp]_ for all 262 runs and recorded the VAF of the steer angle output explained by the model for each run along with the identified parameters.